veselosky/veselosky.me/content/technology/heroku-twelve-factor-app-architecting-high-velocity-web-operations.md

 ---
 guid: "urn:UUID:a0d86e97-f0ec-4f62-96ae-9c4aa18c7968"
 itemtype: Item/Page/Article
-Date: 2012-02-11
+date: 2012-02-11
-Author: Vince Veselosky
-Category: Technology
-Title: "Heroku and the Twelve Factor App: Architecting for High Velocity Web Operations"
+title: "Heroku and the Twelve Factor App: Architecting for High Velocity Web Operations"
 ---

-# Heroku and the Twelve Factor App: Architecting for High Velocity Web

 A while back I wrote that [infrastructure should be delivered as code][] along with every web application, because web applications are not run